BrunoZell/DeSciNet/DEMO.md

 }
 ```

-You can view the uploaded model in the causal model registry by visiting [data-l1://data-application/causal-models](http://localhost:9200/data-application/causal-models).
+You can view the uploaded model in the causal model registry by visiting [data-l1://data-application/models](http://localhost:9200/data-application/models) in your browser.

+## Evaluate the Model

 ## Run a backtest

+The important question now is: Does the model reflect reality?

+DeSciNet answers this question by sampling the models predictions and compares them to predictions if future measurements of external variables would have been known.
+The difference in the two sampled probability distribution is used to compute the Kullback-Leibler divergence, which quantifies the _surprise_ of the model's predictions.

+A low _surprise_ score indicates that the model is a good fit for the data, while a high _surprise_ score indicates that the model is not a good fit for the data.